 To review your security questions, click on the Security Questions tab within the Profile page shown above.
 If you wish to change the questions and answers displayed, please follow the on-screen instructions.
 Once you are happy, please click on the Save button and you are all set.

-If you have forgotten your password you can use the self-service password reset feature within the Portal.
+If you have forgotten your password or locked your account you can use the self-service password reset and unlock feature within the Portal.
 To use this, you must know the answers to your security questions and you must have a mobile number set within the profile section of your account (note: you must have access to this mobile).
-If you do not know the answers to your security questions, or you do not have a mobile phone number associated with your account, you will need to contact your Local Administrator to reset your password.
+If you do not know the answers to your security questions, or you do not have a mobile phone number associated with your account, you will need to contact your Local Administrator to reset your password and/or have your account unlocked.

 Go to the NHSmail portal at www.nhs.net, click on 'Login' in the top right-hand corner of the page.
 On the standard login screen you should click on the ‘Forgotten Password?
 Click here’ link: